art publications

 Another important example illustrates the period of the 1990s, when after the collapse of the USSR, Ukrainian design began to develop during economic and cultural changes.
 The book offers images of logos and brands that formed the visual code of post-Soviet Ukraine.
 It also includes works by famous designers who actively contributed to the formation of Ukrainian identity through design.

-Included topics are: the life and work of Vasyl Yermylov, the Ermilov and Jermilov fonts, the Ukraine NOW campaign, an unexpected industrial design by Antonov Aviation Plant — the “kravchuchka” shopping trolley bag, the Kyiv-Sport and other racing cars, the portfolio of designer Slava Potievsky, the Reface app, and the iBlazr flash.
+Included topics: the life and work of Vasyl Yermylov, the Ermilov and Jermilov fonts, the Ukraine NOW campaign, an unexpected industrial design by Antonov Aviation Plant — the “kravchuchka” shopping trolley bag, the Kyiv-Sport and other racing cars, the portfolio of designer Slava Potievsky, the Reface app, and the iBlazr flash.

 Ukrainian Theatrical Costume of the 20th-21st Centuries